mike-north/ember-deprecated/README.md

   }
 });
 ````
-You can hust wrap the actions you wish to deprecate with `deprecateAction`
+You can just wrap the actions you wish to deprecate with `deprecateAction`
 ````js
 import deprecateAction from 'ember-deprecated/deprecate-action';